Donald Trump, Election Fraud, and Cato’s Letters

 In an ironic twist, Donald Trump has called for canceling the Constitution to remedy his perceived grievances.
 However, overturning a fully adjudicated election and ending the peaceful transition of power, perhaps permanently, is a bridge too far for most Americans.

-Like most Trump supporters, I, too, would like to see a major realignment in the relationship between government and the people (we might disagree about what changes are needed).
+Like many Trump supporters, I, too, would like to see a realignment of power between the people and governments at all levels (especially the federal government).
+We might disagree about what changes are needed.
 Thankfully we inherited a founding document that can be amended using four different methods, two of which essentially bypass the U.S. Congress.
 My advice is to follow the Framers’ example: Make your case for needed amendments and reforms, put them down on paper, and convince people that your ideas are worthy of adoption.